phylum-dev/documentation/README.md

 ## Code of Conduct

-Everyone participating in the `phylum-ci` project, and in particular in the issue tracker and pull requests, is expected to treat other people with respect and more generally to follow the guidelines articulated in the [Code of Conduct][CoC].
+Everyone participating in the `phylum-dev/documentation` project, and in particular in the issue tracker and pull requests, is expected to treat other people with respect and more generally to follow the guidelines articulated in the [Code of Conduct][CoC].

 ## Security Disclosures